Back to Neural ODEs Hub

 Key Takeaways

 ResNet advantage.
-The ResNet MLP reaches 92.9% -- 2 points above the best Neural ODE.
-This is expected: independent weights per block provide strictly more representational capacity.
-The Neural ODE's constraint (all "layers" share the same function) limits what dynamics it can express.
-The question is whether that 2% gap is worth $19\times$ more parameters.
+The ResNet MLP hits 92.9% -- 2 points above the best Neural ODE.
+Independent weights per block give strictly more capacity.
+Whether that 2% gap justifies $19\times$ more parameters depends on the application.

 Trajectory Analysis

-The most illuminating visualization is the ODE trajectory plot.
-For each input point $\mathbf{x} \in \mathbb{R}^2$, we lift to $\mathbb{R}^6$ and plot the full ODE trajectory from $t=0$ to $t=1$, projected onto the first two principal components.
+For each input point $\mathbf{x} \in \mathbb{R}^2$, we lift to $\mathbb{R}^6$ and plot the ODE trajectory from $t=0$ to $t=1$, projected onto the first two principal components.

-The decision boundary plots confirm this: the Neural ODE produces smooth, continuous boundaries that follow the spiral structure, while the ResNet MLP (with more parameters) achieves a slightly tighter fit.
+Decision boundary plots show the same story: the Neural ODE produces smooth boundaries that follow the spiral, while the ResNet (with $19\times$ more parameters) fits slightly tighter.

 Memory Comparison